casper-network/docs/source/docs/casper/operators/aws-nodes/3-instances.md

 ## EC2 Instance Configuration

-The `casper-node-install-configure.sh.tftpl` serves as a template, transforming into a bash file when Terragrunt runs.
+The `casper-node-install-configure.sh.tftpl` is a template, transforming into a bash file when Terragrunt runs.
 It encompasses all essential commands for installing and configuring `casper-service` and monitoring services such as CloudWatch Agent and Grafana.
 This bash file initiates other bash files to complete the setup for backup and CloudWatch.

 For more information on configuration files, please see the config module.
-It offers insights into other files mentioned within the casper-node-install-configure.sh.tftpl file.
+It offers insights into other files mentioned within the `casper-node-install-configure.sh.tftpl` file.
 A separate file is necessary as AWS imposes a character limit for script templates.

 ## EC2 Instance Creation